marcel-maqsood/Mezzio-Middleware-FormHandler/README.md

 Like the EMail-Template, also the EMail-Subject do support the twig-renderer.

 ### The Reply-To Header ###
-The E-Mail Adapter's can handle with the "Reply-To" email-header you can define it inside the Adapter config like this:
+The E-Mail Adapters can handle with the "Reply-To" email-header you can define it inside the Adapter config like this:
 ```php
 'reply-to' => [